mcd500/arduino-commandliners/README.md

 AVRDUDE_PROGRAMMER = avr109
 ```

 The Pro Mirco is from SkarkFun.
-It have to modify `ARDUINO_VAR_PATH`.
+It have to be adjusted `ARDUINO_VAR_PATH`.
 Any boards added `Additional Boards Manager URLs` at `File -> Preferences`, they are added to `.arduino15/packages/` with `Providers name/hardsare`, such as `SparkFun/hardware`.
 Look inside the `${HOME}/.arduino15/packages/SparkFun/hardware` and search for the directory `variants`.

 There will be a directory `promicro` to match the board to set as `VARIANT`.

-Same way is possible to user for the boards from any other vendors.
+Same way to fine `ARDUINO_VAR_PATH` and `VARIANT` is possible for the boards from any other vendors.

 * Pro Mini 5V 16MHz
 ```